Gemma Collins: Alter ego

 During her time on The Only Way Is Essex, Collins earned a reputation for being a diva.
-Her alter-ego was first created during the show's third series when Sam Faiers referred to her as "The GC".
+Her alter-ego was first created during the show's third series when her co-star Sam Faiers referred to Collins using her initials "The GC".
 Collins describes her alter-ego as an "intervention" and says she and The GC are "very different people".
 Speaking in 2020, she said "Although I'm Gemma Collins, I've got my brand the GC.
 Gemma Collins is a homely girl who loves watering hanging baskets.

 The GC, which is my brand, is basically a character that's over the top that people either love her or hate her, but on the back of her I've managed to launch perfumes and lipsticks."
 Collins embraces the term "diva" and says the word "empowers her".
 Her influences include Marilyn Monroe, Madonna, Beyoncé, Mariah Carey and Dolly Parton.

 Humanitarian work

 Collins is a supporter of animal rights.
 She has appeared in numerous campaigns for the animal rights organisation PETA.
 In 2013, she posed naked for the "I'd Rather Go Naked Than Wear Fur" campaign.
 In 2020, Collins was photographed in a bathtub to highlight the fact that marine animals are separated from their families and confined to concrete tanks.
 In 2021, she posed with a skinned fox as she backed the campaign to end the fur trade in the United Kingdom.
-Addressing the prime minister Boris Johnson, Collins said "Take it from an icon, Boris – no one needs fur in their wardrobe.
+Addressing then prime minister Boris Johnson, Collins said "Take it from an icon, Boris – no one needs fur in their wardrobe.
 Do the right thing – ban fur imports and sales.
 Let's wear our skin and let the animals keep theirs."
 Speaking on her podcast, Collins expressed her interest in becoming a humanitarian and said she wishes to promote conservation and animal welfare to the next generation.
+In November 2022, Collins opened a newly refurbished Cats Protection adoption centre in Chelmsford, during which she was given a tour and the opportunity to name one of the cats, which she named after Mr. Mistoffelees from Cats.
+Following the re-opening, Collins said she was "putting out a plea to help these amazing people give cats a home".
+In March 2023, Collins assisted with the launch of the Be A Cat Cafe in Soho, a pop-up experience from cat food brand Felix.
+Attending the event, Collins said "I'm here for cattitude and think that if people tried being more like a cat, they'd be a lot more chilled out and relaxed".